-Her primary research examines the United Nation’s Security Council’s ‘Women, Peace and Security’ (WPS) agenda, focussing in particular on the UK’s implementation and institutionalisation of the agenda and the role of networked, and transnational, civil society advocacy drawing from feminist and post/decolonial approaches to International Relations.
-Beyond the WPS agenda, Columba’s research extends to feminist foreign policy, gender and security, the gendered nature of Brexit, UK foreign policy, and visual politics.
-Her research has been published in International Affairs, International Feminist Journal of Politics, and the Journal of International Women’s Studies.
+Columba Achilleos-Sarll’s primary research examines the United Nation’s Security Council’s ‘Women, Peace and Security’ (WPS) agenda.
+She focuses in particular on the UK’s implementation and institutionalisation of the agenda and the role of networked, and transnational, civil society advocacy drawing from feminist and post/decolonial approaches to International Relations.
+Beyond the WPS agenda, Columba’s research extends to feminist foreign policy, gender, race and security, the gendered nature of Brexit, border security, and visual politics.
+Her research has been published in International Affairs, the International Feminist Journal of Politics, and the Journal of International Women’s Studies.
 She has also written a number of blogs and opinion pieces.

 - University of Oxford, St Antony’s College, United Kingdom, MPhil–International Relations, 2011–2013